Overview of the Bothy:

-The Warnscale Head bothy (sometimes referred to as "the room with a view") is a rustic little mountain shelter with outstanding views down the valley to Buttermere.
+The Warnscale Head bothy (sometimes referred to as "the room with a view") is a rustic little mountain shelter in the Lake District (UK) with outstanding views down the valley to Buttermere.
 It is believed to have been originally built as a quarry workers cottage in the 1750s.
-After a long period of dereliction (150 years or so) it has - over the last few decades - been restored, maintained, and improved largely by volunteers.
+After a long period of dereliction (150 years or so) it has been restored (largely by volunteers) over the last few decades.
 It is now an unlocked free-to-use bothy in a dramatic location, for all to enjoy.

-I've stayed in the bothy with a few friends on two occasions, once was before a new stove and sleeping benches were fitted in 2016 and once was in 2019.
+I've stayed in the bothy with friends on two occasions.
+The first was in 2016 (before a new stove and wooden sleeping benches were fitted) and the second was in 2019.
 On both occasions I've walked in (and back out) from across the mountains to the south.
-Wasdale makes a particularly good starting point in my opinion but there are lots of routes that can make use of an overnight stay at the Warnscale Head bothy.
+Wasdale makes a particularly good starting point in my opinion.
+There are however lots of great routes that can make use of an overnight stay at the Warnscale Head bothy.

-If you are planning a visit it is well worth considering that you might not be the only ones, so be prepared to share or have a good plan B. On both my visits (weekends in winter) we were not completely alone.
-The first time saw a couple of weary mountaineers clatter in from out of the cold late at night - very pleased to see we'd still got the fire going and that there was room to sleep on the floor.
-The second time involved two groups of two, both with eyes on the bothy.
-The first group (a young couple) had already made plans to stay at the nearby Dubs Hut (a larger bothy closer to the Honister Pass) but had headed over to Warnscale Head to have a look and say hello - they may well have choosen the Warnscale if it hadn't already have been occupied.
-The second group of two women were well equipped for a wild camp in a small tent but joined us in the bothy for food and whiskey.
+If you are planning to visit the bothy it is well worth considering you might not be the only ones - so be prepared to share or have a good plan B. During my first visit, a pair of weary mountaineers clatter in from the cold and dark after finishing some winter routes later than they had anticipated.
+They were very pleased to find we'd still got the fire going and there was room to sleep on the floor.
+On my second trip (another winter weekend) two different groups called by.
+The first (a young couple) had already made plans to stay at the nearby Dubs Hut (a larger bothy closer to the Honister Pass) but had headed to Warnscale Head to take a look around.
+It sounded like they may well have chosen the Warnscale if it hadn't already been occupied.
+The second group of two women had come well equipped with a small tent in case the bothy was occupied but joined us inside for shelter, food and whiskey.

-All in all the Warnscale Head bothy is a great little place with bags of character, stunning views, and is ideal for small groups (two or three people works well) looking for an adventurous overnighter.
-For further information on it's location, size and features please read on below.
+All in all the Warnscale Head bothy is a great little place with bags of character and stunning views, ideal for small groups (two or three people is about right if you want to leave good space for cooking/ rucksacs/ kit) looking for an adventurous overnighter.
+For further information on its location, size and features please read on below.